gramener/gramex/gramex/guide/datahandler/README.md

-title: Connect Gramex to data
+title: Gramex connects to data

 `DataHandler` let's you fetch data from CSV files and databases, and returns the result as CSV, JSON or HTML tables.